 Step 6: The follow-up and promotion

-In the very beginning of the article, we had lain out how we needed to get at least 123 members.
+In the very beginning of the article, we explained that we needed to get at least 123 members.
 We almost reached that goal during the event, but still fell short.
 In this last step, we capitalized on our new member database to surpass our goal.
 To do this, we:

 * Utilized our new and extended support network to boost further registrations and support